 While these permissions can be applied to users individually, it’s better to define special permission groups that the users can belong to.

 In most installations with one or two administrators, this feature isn’t used.
-It’s most useful in open source projects when you have a group of developers who are responsible for committing the contributed patch and then marking the review request as submitted.
+It’s most useful in open source projects when you have a group of developers who are responsible for committing the contributed patch and then marking the review request as completed.

 Adding Permission Groups¶

 A form will appear with the following fields:

 - Name (required)

 The name of the group.
 This will only ever be seen in the Administration UI.

 The list of permissions applied to users in the group.

 reviews | review request | Can change status